tnichols217/notes/CSDS 391/W/W2-tln32.md

 ## b

-Say MAX and MIN are playing tic-tac-toe.
-Presuppose we know MIN likes to try and create a line on the
+Say MAX and MIN are playing rock-paper-scissors.
+Presuppose we know that MIN likes to play scissors abnormally more than the other actions.

+A regular MAX would not care about which action he chooses as they all have theoretically the same chance of winning, but using the information that MIN likes to play